 During the 2008-9 season, Bostwick exerted himself across the back and midfield lines.
 He gave gaffer Graham Westley that option in both.
 But it was centre midfield where he led by example.
 He powered Boro’ through our 2009-10 title-winning season.
 And it was no wonder that bigger clubs started sniffing around before we made the jump into League Two.
 So often a valuable player for us, Bozzie had an ability to make the tough tackles and to chip in with goals with his venomous strike; indeed, it was his tracer bullet that went in off the post that stood-out as we beat Newcastle United in the 2010-1 FA Cup.

-Bossie continued to contribute goals during the 2011/2 League One season, all of which seemed to be from in excess of 25 yards.
-The fact that Boro’ had held onto his services for so long was to the club’s undoubted benefit.
-However, it came as no surprise in summer 2012 when Boro’ finally relinquished their grasp on a player who has now moved into the list of the most club appearances.
+It’s also proof of his stamina that you rarely saw Bostwick miss successive games – if one game at all.
+And so he went on; contributing goals during the 2011-2 League One season, all of which seemed to be from in excess of 25 yards.
+The fact that we held onto his services for so long was to our undoubted benefit.
+It came as no surprise in summer 2012, however, when Boro’ finally relinquished their grasp on him; not before he moved into our list of the most club outings.
 At more than 200, it’s no mean feat…

 Stats do not include expunged Chester City fixtures in 2009-10.